Cookie Policy

 Exhibition projects

-Exhibition areas "Planet Sea" and "Ship and Environment" at DSM
+"Ship and Environment" at DSM

-Scholarships and sponsored projects
+Scholarships and funded projects

 Funding by the Volkswagen Foundation in the programme "Suspected originality?
 New Options for the Humanities and Cultural Studies" (2016-2017)